-Our Public Interest Law team helps older people facing complex legal problems that arise from elder abuse.
-By connecting people with our pro bono partners, we provide them with access to free legal help to navigate the legal system and end elder abuse.
+We help older people facing complex legal problems that arise from elder abuse.
+By connecting people with our network of pro bono lawyers, we provide them with access to free legal help to navigate the legal system and end elder abuse.
 We also partner with government and community services to help identify legal need and ensure older people can assert their rights.

 Elder abuse is where someone an older person expects they can trust acts in a way to cause the older person harm or distress.
 This might be a friend or family member, or a health or aged care worker.
 This abuse might take various forms – physical, sexual or psychological abuse, neglect or financial abuse.